dnlnln/sql-server-samples/samples/databases/wide-world-importers/wwi-dw-database-scripts/README.md

 The scripts in this folder are used to construct the WideWorldImportersDW database from scratch on SQL Server or Azure SQL Database.

+A pre-created version of the database is available for download as part of the latest release of the sample: [wide-world-importers-release](http://go.microsoft.com/fwlink/?LinkID=800630).

 ### Contents

 [About this sample](#about-this-sample)<br/>